rjsebening/n8n-nodes-learningsuite/README.md

 ⭐ **Like this node?** Give us a star on GitHub!

 💡 **Feature request?** Open an issue - we're always open to improvements!

+## 📋 Disclaimer

+This unofficial node is not affiliated with, endorsed by, or sponsored by LearningSuite.
+It uses only the publicly available LearningSuite API in accordance with their terms of service.

+**Important Notes:**
+- This node is developed and maintained independently
+- For LearningSuite API issues, contact official LearningSuite support
+- All LearningSuite trademarks and logos belong to LearningSuite
+- This node merely provides an interface to the public API